Basic way to make Japanese Mayu Tonkotsu Ramen

 Cuisine: Japanese

-Keyword: black garlic, mayu, tonkotsu ramen
+Keyword: black garlic, mayu, ramen, tonkotsu ramen

 Prep Time: 10 minutes